chobbledotcom/this-and-that/frequently-asked-questions.md

 - **Can I make a reservation?**
 We do not take reservations
 - **Do you have space for a large group?**
-Usually - it can get busy at lunch
+Probably!
+It can get busy at lunch
 - **Can you cater our event?**
-Probably - please visit the cafe to arrange
+Probably!
+Please visit the cafe to arrange

 **Dietary / Allergies**